drumpt/drumpt.github.io/aboutme.md

 ![Me](/img/pages/identification_picture.png){: width="200" height="266"}
 </div>
 </div>
 Welcome to my blog!
-I'm Chang
+I'm Changhun Kim who lives in Daejeon, South Korea.
+I'm an undergraduate at KAIST, majoring in both computer science and mathematics.
+My interests of study are artificial intelligence, information security and problem solving.
+My hobby is music.
+I like to singing and playing the guitar.
+I'm also interested in composition and playing the piano.
+I'm enterprising, goal-oriented and sociable person.

-This blog is for
+This blog is for recording my career and posting some interesting research of my studies.
+Below is brief description of my experience.

 ## Education
 ![KAIST_LOGO](/img/pages/kaist_logo.png){: width="150" height="150"}